Recovering Food Narratives – Stories from Western Avadh

 An ahistorical sketch of the study region, depicting the various features (some no longer in existence) described by respondents.

 Along with these protein rich foods, diets included jaggery (high in iron and micronutrients), milk and ghee (clarified butter) for the rich and raab (liquidy jaggery) along with buttermilk (byproduct of the butter-making process) for the poor.
 Nutritious cereals like barley, bajra (pearl millet), dhaani (indigenous red rice) and husked millets (barnyard, kodo and foxtail) were cultivated and consumed across caste and class, although elite households ate wheat and white rice.
 Several varieties of vegetables, greens and fruits were cultivated, and many that grew in the wild were collected.
 Animals – cattle, goats and pigs – were an integral part of the farming system, and bred for milk or meat.
 Wild rice, fish, mushrooms, wild animals, tubers and other wild foods were hunted or collected from forests, wetlands and fallow fields and formed an integral part of food cultures.
 Diets changed with the seasons, and festivals marked these changes through ritualised consumption of seasonal foods.
-You will be able to hear or read about some of these dietary practices as you browse specific items on the food mat.

 Today, very few of these foods can be found growing in the region and they have also disappeared from people’s plates.
 In the past 40-50 years, changes in the agrarian landscape and the availability of packaged foods have transformed diets, and this has had a serious impact on household nutrition.